aDotInTheVoid/boxcars/docs/report/report.md

 // Lifetime 1 stops.

 let exclusive_2: &mut i32 = &mut x; // Lifetime 2 starts
-// Would be compiler error to borrow x here.
-*exclusive_2 += 10;
+// Would be compiler error to borrow `x` here, as it's already borrowed by `exclusive_2` *exclusive_2 += 10;
 // Lifetime 2 ends

-// But now that lifetime 2 is over, we can borrow again
+// But now that lifetime 2 is over, we can borrow `x` again

 let shared_3: &i32 = &x; // Lifetime 3 starts
 let shared_4: &i32 = &x; // Lifetime 4 starts